LMH Health Senior Leadership

 Sheryle D’Amico, Vice President/Physician Division

-D’Amico oversees the operations of the Physician Division.
-She joined LMH in 1999 as Director of Rehabilitation Services.
-She previously worked as Director of Rehabilitation Services at Olathe Medical Center in Olathe, Kan., and Manager of Outpatient Rehabilitation Services at St. Francis Hospital in Topeka.
-She holds a bachelor's degree in physical therapy from Simmons College in Boston, Massachusetts, and a master's degree in health administration from the University of Kansas.
-A 2005 Leadership Lawrence graduate, D’Amico was honored with the 2004 Wellspring Professional Award and has served on the VNA, Health Care Access and Lawrence Chamber of Commerce boards.
+D'Amico oversees the operations of the Physician Division.
+She joined LMH Health in 1999 as Director of Rehabilitation Services.
+She previously worked as Director of Rehabilitation Services at Olathe Medical Center in Olathe and Manager of Outpatient Rehabilitation Services at St. Francis Hospital in Topeka.
+She holds a bachelor's degree in physical therapy from Simmons College in Boston and a master's degree in health administration from the University of Kansas.
+A 2005 Leadership Lawrence graduate, D’Amico was honored with the 2004 Wellspring Professional Award and has served on the Douglas County VNA, Health Care Access, Lawrence Children’s Choir, Independence Inc., and Lawrence Chamber of Commerce boards.

 Janice Early, Vice President/Marketing and Communications

-Early joined LMH in 1992 and has responsibility for marketing, planning, communications and media relations.
+Early joined LMH Health in 1992 and has responsibility for marketing, planning, communications, community outreach and education and media relations.
 She serves as the designated Freedom of Information Officer.
-Before coming to LMH, she worked in marketing and public relations for Shawnee Mission Medical Center and Saint Joseph Health Center in Kansas City.
+Before coming to LMH Health, she worked in marketing and public relations for Shawnee Mission Medical Center and Saint Joseph Health Center in Kansas City.
 Early earned a bachelor's degree in journalism from the University of Kansas and a master's in business administration from Baker University.
-A 1997 Leadership Lawrence graduate, she served on the boards of the Kansas Association of Health Care Communicators, Hospice Care and the United Way of Douglas County and serves on the board for Junior Achievement of Lawrence.
+A 1997 Leadership Lawrence graduate, she served on the boards of the Kansas Association of Health Care Communicators, Hospice Care, the United Way of Douglas County and Douglas County Extension Council, and serves on the executive board for Junior Achievement of Lawrence.

 Michael Williams, Vice President/Chief Information Officer

 Williams was named Vice President and Chief Information Officer in 2015.
-His responsibilities include executive oversight to the technology, production services, application integration, ambulatory information systems, telecommunications, clinical engineering, and customer information systems functions.
-He leads the strategic planning for the deployment and optimization of the electronic medical record across the organization, facilitating physician informatics committees and the Information Technology Steering Committee.
-Michael also coordinates the executive committee and working task forces for the Meaningful Use program.
+He has more than 25 years of Information Technology experience, with more than 15 of those in Healthcare Information Technology.
+His current responsibilities include executive oversight for technology, production services, solution integration, telecommunications, clinical engineering and customer information systems.
+He leads strategic planning for the deployment and optimization of the electronic medical record across the organization, facilitating physician informatics committees and the Information Technology Steering Committee.
+Williams also coordinates the executive committee and working task forces for the Meaningful Use and other regulatory programs.

-He is a graduate of the University of Oklahoma.
+Williams is a graduate of the University of Oklahoma.
 He holds a Bachelor of Science degree in Computer Science and a Master of Business Administration degree.
-He is member of the Health Information Management Systems Society, Kansas Chapter, and the College of Healthcare Information Management Executives.
-He is a lecturer at the University of Kansas in the School of Business and an adjunct professor at Johnson County Community College in the Health Information Technology program.
-He joined LMH in 2000 and previously served as Director of Application Integration and Support.
-Before that Michael was System Support / Develop Manager at the Oklahoma State Bureau of Investigation, with overall responsibility for the Computerized Criminal History System, the Automated Fingerprint Identification System, and the Self Defense Act registration system.
+He is a member of several professional, civic and community organizations.
+He is member of the Kansas chapter of the Health Information Management Systems Society and the College of Healthcare Information Management Executives.
+He is a lecturer at the University of Kansas in the School of Business and an adjunct professor at Johnson County Community College in its Health Information Technology program.